Drive sales on autopilot with ecommerce-focused featuresSee Features

 Many ecommerce businesses opt to go with Shopify.
-But, there are several other alternatives, like WooCommerce or BigCommerce, that might work for you.
+But there are several other alternatives, like WooCommerce or BigCommerce.

 2. Choose your conversational commerce tool – Once your ecommerce website is ready, decide how you want to engage your customers.
 This can be through live chat, message apps, chatbots, voice chat, or any of its combinations.

 Make sure you understand your customer’s journey well to communicate effectively with them.

 3. Use an ecommerce marketing automation tool – It’s important for your conversational commerce tools to integrate well with your marketing automation.

 Automation is crucial for the success of conversational commerce.
 It allows you to schedule timely, automated messages so you can focus on other parts of your business while knowing that your customers are well taken care of.

 You can play around with the free version of tools like Omnisend and see how it can help your business.